IMELLLA/API_Workshop/LabGuide100.md

   (1) Give it a good Gateway **Name** and **Description**

-  (2) **Listen IP Address**: Enter the internal IP Address of your OL 6.10 VM
+  (2) **Listen IP Address**: Enter the internal IP Address you noted in Step 2

-  (3) **Published Address**: Enter the public IP Address of your OL 6.q0 VM
+  (3) **Published Address**: Enter the public IP Address you noted in Step 2
-  > You can get them by going back to Compute classic dashboard and look for them
+  > You also can get them by going back to Compute classic dashboard.

   (4) Proxy settings if needed